CMSgov/bcda-static-site/production/user_guide.md

 #### a.
 Making a request for all three resource types

 In this example, we'll show a request for all three resource types in the `Patient` endpoint.
-If you want to learn how to make a request for data from one resource type, jump to step 4b.
+If you want to learn how to make a request for data from one resource type, jump to [step 4b: Making a Request for One Resource Type](##b-making-a-request-for-one-resource-type).

 First, click on `GET /api/v1/Patient/$export`, then click `Try it out`.